limeos-org/window-manager/README.md

 ## Contributing

 We welcome all contributions that help shape and improve this project.
 Whether you're reporting bugs, suggesting new features, improving documentation, or submitting code changes, your input is valued and appreciated.
+If you are planning on making large code changes, please consult the project maintainers beforehand.

 To get started, see the `CONTRIBUTING.md` file.